wso2/docs-ei/en/streaming-integrator/docs/develop/working-with-the-Design-View.md

 <td>Source</td>
 <td><div class="content-wrapper">
 !!! info
-<p>A join query must always be connected to two sources, and at least one of them must be a defined stream/trigger/window.</p>
+    A join query must always be connected to two sources, and at least one of them must be a defined stream/trigger/window.

 <ul>
 <li>Streams</li>